giancarloyona/kaggle-titanic/README.md

 ## Solving the challenge

 As said before, the goal is to predict which group of passengers is more likely to survive the sinking.
-We're given two ```.csv``` files (one containg the training and the other containg the test dataset) to develop the predicitive model.
+We're given two ```.csv``` files (one containing the training and the other containing the test data set) to develop the predictive model.

 ### How it was done